Darjusch/Public-Writeups/Anonymous.md

 So our next step are the following:
 Download the clean.sh script,

-hide a command for a reverseshell inside
-(Place to find a reverseshell https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Methodology%20and%20Resources/Reverse%20Shell%20Cheatsheet.md)
+hide a command for a reverseshell inside (make sure to change the ip and the port) (Place to find a reverseshell https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Methodology%20and%20Resources/Reverse%20Shell%20Cheatsheet.md)

 [![https://imgur.com/MYn1gRG.png](https://imgur.com/MYn1gRG.png)](https://imgur.com/MYn1gRG.png)